 Contacting the Ombudsman

-To determine which Ombudsman to send an enquiry to, visit:
+To determine which Ombudsman to send an enquiry to, visit the LGO website.

 Details for the Local Government and Social Care Ombudsman code and contact are as follows: